-There’s a lot we love about fall — the crisp breezes, the indescribable scent in the air, the glorious colors of the changing leaves as the temperatures begin to dip.
+There’s a lot we love about fall — the crisp breezes, the indescribable scent in the air, and the glorious colors as the temperatures begin to dip.
 One thing we don’t love as much?
 The piles and piles of dog hair.
-Contrary to popular belief, some breeds don’t only shed come springtime.
-Just like we do when the days grow shorter and the weather cools, some of our fur babies ditch their summer coats in favor of thicker, warmer winter wear.
-Wondering which dog breeds’ shedding problems may get you down?
+Many canines go through a shed in the spring, but some breeds also lose their hair in the fall.
+Wondering what dog breed sheds the most?
+And which pets force you to break out the vacuum during this autumn season?
 We’re here to tell you what dog breeds shed in the fall.

-These are the double-coated breeds that shed the most during fall.
+These are the double-coated breeds that shed a lot during fall.

 1. Bernese mountain dog

 The Bernese mountain dog is a member of the working group.
 These hardy dogs will spend most of their time bonding with the entire family, including children.
-Gentle, sweet-tempered, and eager to please, Bernese mountain dogs got their start in the mountainous regions of Switzerland.
+Gentle, sweet-tempered, and eager to please, Bernese mountain dogs got their start in the mountainous regions of Switzerland, which is why the fuzzballs have plenty of extra hair to spread around your home.

 One of the most instantly recognizable dogs in the world is the collie.
 Part of the herding group, collies are athletic, fiercely loyal, and one of the smartest dog breeds around.
 Collies are originally from Scotland, where they worked farms as herders.
-While they’re still extremely capable in their first line of work, most modern collies’ main role is beloved members of the family.
+While they’re still extremely capable in their first line of work, most modern collies’ main role is beloved members of the family and beloved shedders.

 3. German shepherd

-Known by many as the most intelligent dog in the world, the agile German shepherd is a jack-of-all-trades.
+Known by many as the most intelligent dog in the world, the agile German shepherd is a jack of all trades.
 German shepherds have served in the military, become valued members of law enforcement, make excellent guard dogs, and are also much-loved family pets.
+They don’t look quite as puffy as some of the others on this list, but don’t be fooled — you’ll be sweeping up after them just as often.

 4. Golden retriever

-Originally hailing from Scotland, the Golden retriever was first used as a gundog.
+Also originally from Scotland (noticing the trend here), the Golden retriever was first used as a gundog.
 Now, this sporting group member is one of America’s most beloved breeds.
 Goldens are renowned for their sweet natures and ability to get along with all members of the family, even children and other pets.

 Bright, personable, and curious, this member of the toy group is a miniature spitz.
-Originally from Pomerania, now part of western Germany and Poland, the Pomeranian’s ancestors were much larger.
+Originally from Pomerania, now part of western Germany and Poland, the Pomeranian’s ancestors were much larger but still very furry.

 6. Siberian husky

 Although this member of the working group resembles its cousin, the Alaskan malamute, the Siberian husky is a more compact breed.
-Huskies were bred in northeastern Asia as family companions and sled dogs by the Chukchi, a seminomadic people.
+Huskies were bred in northeastern Asia as family companions and sled dogs by the Chukchi, a seminomadic people, so it’s no wonder they have a double helping of fur meant to keep them warm in the biting northern air.

 - Maintain a regular grooming schedule.
 You may be able to get away with brushing a single-coated dog once every few weeks, but double-coated breeds require weekly maintenance to prevent mats and tangles.